Prayers for Racial Justice

 I acknowledge and I am sorry.

-I pray for the strength to change those actions, thoughts and words so that I can follow your path more faithfully.
+and words so that I can follow your path more faithfully.

 God have mercy, Christ have mercy, God have mercy.